 Similar to mouthguards, mandibular advancement devices (MADs) are highly effective in reducing sleep bruxism.
 MADs are generally used for the management of snoring and sleep apnea.

-According to many studies, mandibular advancement devices have shown significant reduction in sleep bruxism.
+According to many studies, mandibular advancement devices have shown a significant reduction in sleep bruxism.
 This shows the great effectiveness of these mouth devices to stop teeth grinding and jaw clenching while you are sleeping.

 Mandibular advancement devices (MADs) hold your lower jaw and your tongue forward.
 This opens up more airway, making more space to breathe and prevent snoring.
 The device is an ideal treatment for bruxism if it is likely caused by sleep-related disorders.